Panera Bread: Charged Lemonade lawsuits

 On September 10, 2022, 21-year-old Sarah Katz, a student at the University of Pennsylvania, purchased and consumed a "supercharged" lemonade drink from a Panera location in Philadelphia.
 Allegedly, Katz was unaware of the high caffeine content of the drinks, which has been criticized as extremely dangerous; a 20 USoz Panera Charged Lemonade contained 260 mg of caffeine, equivalent to four espresso shots, and the 30-ounce (890 mL) lemonade contained 390 mg (six espressos).
 Katz suffered from Long QT Type 1 Syndrome, a heart condition that can result in an irregular heartbeat in certain situations.
 On the same day, Katz went into cardiac arrest while at another restaurant and was transported to the Pennsylvania Presbyterian Hospital, where she suffered another arrest and was then pronounced dead.

 In October 2023, Katz's parents sued Panera for the wrongful death of their daughter caused by misleading labeling and description of the drink.
 Later in October, amid reports that dispensers had been moved behind the counter to limit access, Panera changed labeling for the drink, noting its caffeine content and need for moderation, and warning potentially sensitive consumers.

 In December 2023, a second individual was reported as having died after consuming Panera's Charged Lemonade.
 The individual, Dennis Brown, died at age 46 after reportedly consuming three servings of Charged Lemonade at a Panera location in Fleming Island, Florida.
 Brown had high blood pressure, a developmental delay, attention deficit hyperactivity disorder (ADHD), and a chromosomal disorder that caused a mild intellectual disability and blurry vision, according to a wrongful death lawsuit filed by family members.
 Social media commentators began to nickname the drink "the lemonade that kills you".

 The caffeine content was later reduced by Panera in December 2023, with the 30-ounce drink reduced to 237 mg and the 20-ounce to 158 mg.
 In May 2024, the company announced they would begin phasing out the drink.

 Delivery costs

 In February 2024, Panera settled a class-action lawsuit for $2 million, which accused the company a year beforehand of misleading customers from 2020 to 2021 about its costs for delivery orders.
 Panera did not admit fault in the settlement.

-Menu and recent offerings
+2026 Data breach and class action

-Panera Bread's menu continues to evolve with seasonal and health-conscious offerings, reflecting its efforts to appeal to a wide range of customers.
-In 2025, popular items included the Broccoli Cheddar Soup served in a bread bowl, the Bacon, Egg & Cheese Breakfast Sandwich on a croissant, the Cinnamon Crunch Bagel, and beverages such as the Iced Caramel or Vanilla Latte and Cold Brew Iced Coffee.
+On January 28, 2026, Panera Bread was hit by a cyber attack, along with other companies including Bumble and Match.
+The company revealed that contact information was the data involved.
+Later reporting noted that the aggressor was ShinyHunters, that they stole information on around 5 million people (14 million records), and subsequently leaked this information to the dark web.
+Two class action lawsuits were filed against the company shortly after, citing Panera Bread's failure to properly secure the personal information that was stolen.